Graeme Ede

-Graeme Ede (born 7 February 1960 in Southbridge, New Zealand) is a shooting competitor for New Zealand.
-At the 2006 Commonwealth Games he won a gold medal in the Shooting - Trap event.
+Graeme Ede (born 7 February 1960) is a shooting competitor for New Zealand.
+At the 2006 Commonwealth Games he won a gold medal in the shooting - trap event.
 He previously competed at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.

-At the 2008 Beijing Olympics, he finished 18th in qualification in Double Trap and 20th in qualification for Trap.
+At the 2008 Beijing Olympics, he finished 18th in qualification in double trap and 20th in qualification for trap.